adnanabro/adnanabro/README.md

 - 👋 Hi, I’m @adnanabro
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning R programming
+- 🌱 I’m currently learning Python and R for Data Science.
 - 💞️ I’m looking to collaborate on Beginner Projects for Data science
 - 📫 How to reach me --> adnanahmedabro@gmail.com